Philogy/philogy.github.io/_drafts/selector-switches.md

 ### Micro Huff Crashcourse

-Since I'll be denoting opcode snippets in this post in Huff I'll do an extremely brief intro to Huff here, you can find the full list of features here:
+Since I'll be denoting opcode snippets using Huff in this post I'll do an extremely brief intro to Huff here, you can find the full list of features here:
 [docs.huff.sh/get-started/huff-by-example/](https://docs.huff.sh/get-started/huff-by-example/).